Food for function or pleasure is a non-starter; you can have your cake and eat it, metaphorically speaking, of course.

 inhibit.
 Just compare the calcium in 100% meal with that in cake flour.

-Foods rich in these substances are overwhelmingly important for function, but also for pleasure.
-What tastes better than a half a dozen freshly-cracked nuts; or a plateful of blueberries and cream?
+Foods rich in these substances are overwhelmingly important for function but also for pleasure.
+What tastes better than a half a dozen freshly-cracked nuts?
+Is a plateful of blueberries and cream not superb?

 There is a prominent cardiologist who makes a very strong case against anti-nutrients but then utterly spoils his case by saying you can enjoy them if you buy his supplement; don't be fooled.